 Pâte Sucrée is one of the three basic French pastry dough recipes.
-It’s sweet, crisp, and a bit flaky and used for a variety of sweet pie fillings.
-It’s perfect for cream based pies that have a lot of moisture.
-Scroll down for all you need to know to become a Pate Sucree master!
+It's sweet, crisp, and a bit flaky and used for a variety of sweet pie fillings.
+It's a sturdy pie crust perfect that holds up well.

 Pate Sucree Recipe